 London was voted the 2nd city of self-care in the world!
-Now that might seem strange if you live in or close to the London’s square mile, where it’s busy busy go go.
-However, in a recent report which analysed ‘the most populated capital cities around the world and scores each of them on 14 self-care and well-being factors; such as number of parks, restaurants, health foods shops, museums, Yoga and Pilates studios etc. London came in 2nd to Paris which was awarded place.
-Now, you might be thinking you want to head the hills to escape the Coronavirus but don’t if up on the cities.
+Now that may seem strange if you live in or close to London’s square mile where it’s busy busy go go.
+However, in a recent report which analysed ‘the most populated capital cities around the world and scores each of them on 14 self-care and well-being factors; such as number of parks, restaurants, health foods shops, museums, Yoga and Pilates studios etc. London came in 2nd to Paris which was awarded first place.
+The Coronavirus makes everyone want to head for the hills but don’t if up on the cities.
 If you have never visited before, London will surprise you.
-If you are looking for new ways to explore London, the 2nd city of self-care, here’s how.
+Just around the corner secret spots are waiting to be discovered.
+So, if you are looking for new ways to explore London, the 2nd city of self-care, here’s how.

 Explore The Canals, River and Locks

-North or south of the Thames River you can explore London’s waterways.
-Water delivers the ultimate wellbeing experience.
-It has a way of calming the soul which is what we need right now.
-You can plan an outing or exercise and jog or a walk along a canal path near to where you are staying/living/.
-The more adventurous you can canoe or paddle-board.
-On the Canal and River Trust you can enter your postcode to find a canal near you.
+Water delivers the ultimate wellbeing experience and north or south of the Thames River you can explore London’s waterways.
+Water has a way of calming the soul which is what we need right now.
+You can plan an outing, jog or a walk along a canal path near to where you are staying/living.
+If you are adventurous ,you can canoe or paddle-board along the canals.
+On the Canal and River Trust simply enter your postcode to find a canal near you.

-Prior to lockdown, I’ve had the pleasure of exploring part of the Regent’s Canal from the Kings Cross end.
+Prior to lockdown, I’ve had the pleasure of exploring part of the Regent’s Canal from the King’s Cross end.
+Personally, I never tire of King’s Cross, its developing quickly and there’s always something new to see.
 Still, there are many more to explore such as Camden Lock, Islington City Road Basin and London Docklands.
 If you enjoy your National Trust Houses visits, then you might fancy the Osterley Park and Canal Walk.
 Further out into Greater London areas there are also stunning waterways to see.

 London’s Parks & Gardens